Insights and Advice for Enabling More Efficient and Sustainable Construction

 SaaS misconfiguration is a key security issue for cloud businesses.
 Almost 23% of cloud security incidents are the result of cloud misconfiguration.
 A lack of visibility into changes in the SaaS security settings and unrestricted access to these settings are among the primary causes of these issues.

-Automation is expected to help security teams feeling the increased burden of SaaS security.
+Automation is expected to help security teams feel the increased burden of SaaS security.
 That said, only 26% of surveyed organizations are using this type of technology.
 The rest still rely on manual methods to assess security and remediate misconfigurations.
 This increases exposure when manual checks are completed monthly, and misconfiguration issues can go undetected for weeks before being caught.

+SaaS Security Posture Management (SSPM) tools provide automated continuous monitoring of SaaS applications to minimize configuration and security issues and stay compliant.
+Software-as-a-service companies that rely on SSPM can reduce the impact of a security breach by performing security configuration checks in real time.
 Misconfiguration is just one of many security concerns that is being discussed in the SaaS industry.
-Among other issues, we find the growing number of apps connected to a company’s SaaS environment to be another potential threat.
+Among other issues, we find the growing number of apps connected to a company’s SaaS environment to be a potential threat.
 These apps are often connected by employees without the awareness of their IT or security teams, granting access to corporate data that leaves the organization exposed.
-All of this makes investing in security a top priority for SaaS businesses that want to thrive in 2025.
+All of this makes investing in security a top priority for SaaS businesses that want to thrive in 2026.

 5) Data-as-a-Service (DaaS)